What is Solar Spring Break?

 Solar Spring Break will provide you with a unique and meaningful experience that combines service and education!
 You will work with solar professionals to provide low-income families access to solar power.
-These are families who wouldn't otherwise have access to, but could benefit the most from, renewable energy.
-Not only will this reduce the economic burden of high electricity bills for these families, but it will also significantly decrease greenhouse gas emissions, curbing the impacts of global climate change.
-You will also gain first hand experience in solar energy, an industry that is growing rapidly with numerous opportunities for college graduates.
+These are families who wouldn't otherwise have access to, but stand to benefit the most from, renewable energy.
+Not only does this reduce the economic burden of high electricity bills for these families, but it also helps fight climate change.
+You will also gain firsthand experience in solar energy, an industry that is growing rapidly with numerous opportunities for college graduates.

 What does it cost, and how will we raise the money?

 Participation in Solar Spring Break requires each team of up to 12 participants to fundraise $5,000*.
-Your fee covers the cost your solar installation project(s), five days of service-learning programming, and five nights of lodging.
+Your fee covers the cost of your solar installation project(s), five days of service-learning programming, and five nights of lodging.
 Teams are responsible for their own food and transportation costs.
-GRID Alternatives staff will support students with these logistics.
+GRID Alternatives staff provide teams with support in organizing these logistics.

-Each team will receive fundraising consulting from GRID Alternatives’ headquarters development team to determine the best and most effective way to raise your funds.
-Fundraising activities might include peer to peer fundraising, personal solicitations, school sponsorships, or special events.
-Many colleges and universities also offer funds to support service learning opportunities.
+Each team will receive fundraising consulting from GRID Alternatives’ headquarters team to determine the best and most effective way to raise your funds.
+Fundraising activities might include peer-to-peer fundraising, personal solicitations, school sponsorships, or special events.
+Many colleges and universities also offer funds to support service-learning opportunities.

-*The Nicaragua program requires each team to fundraise $25,000, which covers the cost of the installation process, international fees, lodging, food, local transportation and voluntourism trips during your stay.
+*The International Solar Spring Break program requires each team to fundraise $25,000, which covers the cost of the installation process, international fees, lodging, food, local transportation, and trips during your stay.
 Students will be responsible for securing transportation to Nicaragua.
-Contact Lia Papazoglou for more information on this specific Solar Spring Break program at firstname.lastname@example.org.
+For more information on the International Solar Spring Break program, contact us at firstname.lastname@example.org.

 What will the week involve?

-GRID Alternatives will teach your team how to install a residential solar panel system through hands-on experience and trainings. .
-Our licensed solar panel installers will take you through all aspects of the installation process, start to finish.
+GRID Alternatives will teach your team how to install a solar photovoltaic system through hands-on experience and trainings.
+Our licensed solar installers will take you through all aspects of the installation process, start to finish.
 You will be exposed to an insider’s perspective on elements of the solar industry that you won’t find in class.